vibha45/Phoenix-Inwarranty-Flow/README.md

 The Html report is achieved and kept in the artifect section for the team to download it. along with that they can view the report dierectly fro the github page: https://vibha45.github.io/Phoenix-Inwarranty-Flow/.
 The latest report is mailed to the team members using GMAIL SMTP.

 ## About Me ##
 Hi My Name is Vibha Gupta.
-I have 4 years experience in Automation testing.
-My Skillset includes UI Automation with selenium WebDriver and for API Testing using Rest Assured and Postman.
+I have 8 years experience in Software testing.
+My Skillset includes Functional testing, UI Automation with selenium WebDriver and for API Testing using Rest Assured and Postman.
+Yo can connect with me over: (https://www.linkedin.com/in/vibha-g-8485a7134/)

 ## Testing Coverage ##
 1. Happy Flow Testing
 2. Negative Testing and Edge Case Testing